The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks

 The oracle is not accessible to the practitioner because $R(\theta)$ depends on the unknown distribution of $(\mathbf{X},Y)$.
-A solution to the minimization problem in \ref{eq:oracle} always exists since $[-B,B]^{ P}$ is compact and $\theta\mapsto R(\theta)$ is continuous.
+Instead, the oracle serves as a benchmark against which the performance of the estimators can be assessed.
+A solution to the minimization problem in \ref{eq:oracle} always exists since $[-B,B]^{ \pardim}$ is compact and we will assume $\theta\mapsto R(\theta)$ to be continuous.
+Throughout we assume w.l.o.g.\@ that $\theta^*\in(-B,B)^\pardim$.
 If there is more than one solution, we choose one of them.
-We need some mild assumption on the regression model. \begin{assumption} ~ \begin{enumerate} \item \textbf{Bounded regression function: }For some $C\ge1$ we have $\Vert f\Vert_{\infty}\le C$. \item \textbf{Second moment of inputs: }For some $K\ge1$ we have $\E[\vert\mathbf{X}\vert^2]\le K$. \item \textbf{Conditional sub-Gaussianity of observation noise: }There are constants $\sigma,\Gamma>0$ such that
+We need some mild assumption on the regression model. \begin{assumption} ~ \begin{enumerate} \item \textbf{Bounded regression function: }For some $\Cf\ge1$ we have $\Vert f\Vert_{\infty}\le \Cf$. \item \textbf{Conditional sub-Gaussianity of observation noise: }There are constants $\sigma,\Ceps>0$ such that

 \item \textbf{Conditional symmetry of observation noise: }$\eps$ is conditionally on $\mathbf{X}$ symmetric. \end{enumerate} \end{assumption}